From laminate to loose lay: trade show flooring is ready for change

 Putting it to the test at KOP

-We decided to run a blind test together with JMT and our field team.
+We decided to run a blind test together with JMT Floor Coverings and our project team.

 KOP EXPO - RABOBANK - HORECAVA 2025 - AMSTERDAM - STAND PHOTOGRAPHY _8564